ianmcampbell/Arcus-Modular-Education-Support-System/README.md

 In our workshops,

-* each learner sets their own goals
+* Each learner sets their own goals.
-* each learner receives an individualized curriculum based on their specific goals.
+* Each learner receives an individualized curriculum based on their goals.
-* success is measured by the extent to which each learner meets their own goals
+* Success is measured by the extent to which each learner perceives themselves to have met their own goals.

 Workshop attendees have highly variable goals, from R basics to machine learning algorithms for genetic data to report writing for monthly metrics.
 We experimented with R packages to answer the question, “How can an instructor who has _N_ attendees at a workshop create _N_ different curricula based on _N_ different sets of learning goals, while still treating the class as _N_ individuals rather than as a single unit?”